aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md

 Optionally, the proposer can also request refunds for the gas spent for the preparation of the plugin in the proposal.
 -->

-### Setup Application
+### Applying the action

-After this initial transaction, all contracts and addresses related to the plugin as well as their permissions are known and the DAO can decide if the proposal should be accepted or denied.
+After this initial preparation transaction, all contracts and addresses related to the plugin, as well as their permissions, are known and the DAO can decide if the proposal should be accepted or denied.

-Once the proposal has passed, the actions specified in the `Action[]` array get executed and the prepared plugin setup is processed as follows:
+Once the proposal has passed, the actions specified in the `Action[]` array get executed and the prepared `PluginSetup` is used to install the plugin into the DAO.

+This is processed as follows:

 1. The DAO temporarily grants the `ROOT_PERMISSION_ID` permission to the `PluginSetupProcessor`.
-This is needed so that the processor can modify the DAO's permissions settings to setup the plugin.
+This is needed so that the processor can modify the DAO's permissions settings to set up the plugin.
-2. The next `Action` calls the `processInstallation`, `processUpdate`, or `processUninstallation` method in the `PluginSetupProcessor` depending on the setup process and with the permission list as an argument.
+2. This `Action` calls the `processInstallation`, `processUpdate`, or `processUninstallation` method in the `PluginSetupProcessor`, containing the permissions list as argument.
 The permission hash is compared with the stored hash to make sure that the permission didn’t change.
    In addition to the above, the update process also upgrades the logic contract to which the proxy points too.
 3. If the hash is valid, the list is processed and `PluginSetupProcessor` conducts the requested sequence of `grant`, `grantWithCondition` and `revoke` calls on the owning DAO.
    Finally, the `PluginSetupProcessor` asks the DAO to revoke the `ROOT_PERMISSION_ID` permission from itself.